-This metric is a measure of the percentage of long-term care residents which were prescribed antianxiety medication.
-These medications are generally given to patients suffering from depression or anxiety.
+This figure measures the percent of long-term residents who are prescribed antianxiety drugs.
+These medications are given to patients experiencing depression or anxiety.

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term care residents who are exhibiting symptoms of depression.
-Some argue that this is a reliable measure of quality of care.
+Measures the percent of long-term stay patients showing depressive symptoms.
+Some believe that this is a reliable measure of quality of care.